Jeff-Russ/howto/z_markdown/1_Rails_Inital_Setup.md

       TheAppName::Application.config.secret_key_base = ''

-Note that the app name will always begin with a capital letter even if you didn't give it one.
+Note that the app name will always begin with a capital letter even if you didn't give it one when you generated it with `rails new`.
+The app's name is declared as a module in `config/application.rb`.
 Insert a key between '' that you generate with `rake secret`.

 __`example config/secrets.yml:`__